 For more severe cases, or in instances where a faster response is needed, PRP can be done.
 In this instance Platelet Rich Plasma (concentrated growth factors from your own blood) are injected into the injured tissue.
 Unlike prolotherapy that tells your body’s natural wound healing response to come to an area, PRP concentrates those cells involved in wound healing and puts them into the area.
 Usually only one or two injections are needed.
 While there can be more pain right after the injection it is usually short lived and followed by rapid improvement.

-Placed in between PRP and Stem Cell therapy are concentrated growth factors that are obtained from donor sources such as amnion (the inner most layer of the placenta) or from the placenta itself.
-While some biologic companies that provide placenta derived growth factors have studies that show their products contain stem cells most claims from this class of products are restricted to containing growth factors only.
+Placed in between PRP and stem cell therapy are concentrated growth factors that are obtained from donor sources such as amnion (the inner most layer of the placenta) or from the placenta itself.
+While some biologic companies that provide placenta derived growth factors have studies that suggest their products contain stem cells, claims from this class of products are restricted to containing growth factors only.